Every accredited Nurse Practitioner program is held to the same outcome standard, but not the same assessment infrastructure.

 For large-scale programs

-DDx introduces a shared, rubric-based framework applied consistently across learners, regardless of clinical site or preceptor.
+DDx introduces a shared, rubric-based framework applied consistently across learners regardless of clinical site or preceptor.
+Program leaders can monitor individual and cohort-level reasoning trends, generate defensible assessment data, and maintain consistent evaluation standards across distributed sites.

 For smaller cohort programs